How much are your packages?

 Can you send me a price list?

-These are the questions that you receive via email, at bridal shows and over the phone that can make any event planner cringe.
-You worry that once you give a price the lead will disappear without a second thought.
-So how do you handle the price question?
+These are the questions that you receive via email, at bridal shows, and over the phone that can make any event planner cringe.
+You worry that once you give a price, the lead will disappear without a second thought.

 I have found that many couples ask about price before anything else because that is all they know to ask.
 They may not understand exactly what a wedding and event planner does or how hiring you can benefit them.

 Once again, you are demonstrating your experience and showing them that you can be of service.

-For example, if you want to set up a phone chat say, “I have some free time at 4pm on March 15, would you be available for a quick phone chat to discuss how I can be of service?”
+For example, if you want to schedule a phone chat say, “I have some free time at 4pm on March 15, would you be available for a quick phone chat to discuss how I can be of service?”
 I find people are compelled to respond to specific questions.
 You will either get the appointment, they will offer a different time, or they will flat out say no and you are not wondering when/if they will call.

 Do you have any additional advice on how to handle price shoppers?
-Please share with us in the comments.
+Please share with us in the comments!

 Today’s post is a guest post from Amber Peterson.
 Amber is the owner of Cheers Wedding & Event Planning in western Washington.
 She has a Masters Degree in Integrated Marketing Communications and previously worked as a marketing consultant for wedding industry professionals.
 Amber is also the co-founder of the Skagit Wedding Society.